Zhiyu-Chen/Web-Table-Retrieval-Benchmark/README.md

 ## Splits for Cross Validation

 We provide the 5-fold data splits under "./data/" and each file is named as "fold_split.jsonl".
+For example, "1_train.jsonl" is the training set for fold 1.
 Our baselines are trained/tested on those data splits for 5-fold cross validation.
  In each record of a JSON file, we provide the query, table content and label(the label in ./data/rel_table_qrels.txt).